Optimising Transport Performance and Compliance

 The challenge

-Our client for this project was a national bulk chemicals processor and distributor.
+Our client for this project was a national bulk chemicals processor and distributor, OSS.
 From a base in the northwest of England this company ran a fleet of over 40 articulated and rigid tanker vehicles collecting bulk liquid‘s for processing as well as delivering finished chemical loads to customers.
 Over a period of time this client had found that there transport costs and controls had drifted and that as a proportion of revenue these costs had grown to almost double what they had been a few years previous.

 In addition to this, the client had also found following regulatory VOSA inspection that it was not fully compliant with all the requirements of its O licence and as a result needed to put in place significant controls and organisational structures to deliver change quickly.
 If they did not make the necessary changes, the business would lose its operators licence and would therefore not be able to operate.